Know you want a credit card but unsure about which one to pick? Read our guide to choosing your first credit card.

 A common introductory offer is 0% purchase cards, which charge you no interest to borrow money for the stated time period (some cards offer 0% for up to 27 months).

-These are usually reserved for those with sufficient credit histories, so check your eligibility first.
+These are usually reserved for those with sufficient credit histories, so check your eligibility first (you can do this through a free service like ClearScore).
 If you are lucky enough to be eligible, they can be a good option if you won’t be able to pay back your full balance within a month.
 If you do use a 0% purchase card, be sure to pay your balance in full by the time the offer ends so you’re not hit with high levels of interest.

 Many cards offer rewards to their users, such as cashback, loyalty points or air miles.
 For example, an M&S credit card might offer M&S Points, and various credit cards offer Avios points, which can be spent on flights or other travel such as the Eurostar.

 Reward cards encourage spending and usually charge high interest rates.
-If you choose a reward card, Money Saving Expert recommends paying your balance in full every month to avoid paying this high interest.
+If you choose a reward card, it's usually a good idea to repay your balance in full every month to avoid paying this high interest.
 If there is no ‘repay in full’ option on your direct debit form, write ‘pay in full’ and call to check that your bank has understood.

-If you don’t plan on paying your balance in full every month, choose a card with a low APR rate, not one based on its rewards.
+If you don’t plan on paying your balance in full every month, it might make sense to choose a card with a low APR rate, not one based on its rewards.

-So, now you’re clued up on credit cards!
-The next step is to apply for one.
+Now you’re clued up on credit cards, the next step is to apply for one.

 Some lenders will be able to predict whether you will be accepted by registering a ‘quotation’ or soft search, which doesn’t harm your credit score.
 Others will undertake a hard credit check, which can affect your score.
 If you are shopping around, make sure the lender is only conducting a soft search.